‘One Piece’ Episode 887 Preview, Spoilers: Big Mom, Kaido Teaming Up Against Luffy And Strawhat Pirates

 As shown in the preview, One Piece Episode 887 will feature the conversation between Emperor Big Mom and Emperor Kaido about Luffy.
 After destroying the SMILE factories at Punk Hazard and Dressrosa and infiltrating the Whole Cake Island, Emperor Big Mom and Emperor Kaido are planning to join forces to take down Luffy and his crew.
 However, they are not aware that the Navy forces are tapping their conversation.

 Navy Fleet Admiral Akainu and Navy Admiral Kizaru are immediately informed about the situation, and it seems like they will try to do something to prevent worse things from happening.
-Garp and other higher ranking officials also learned about the ongoing talks between Emperor Big Mom and Emperor Kaido, but Luffy’s grandfather remains calm and relax.
-The final scenes of One Piece Episode 887 showed the Five Elders meeting a mysterious man at the Holy Land Mary Geoise.
+Garp and other higher ranking officials also learned about the ongoing talks between Emperor Big Mom and Emperor Kaido, but Luffy’s grandfather remains calm and relaxed.
+The final scenes of One Piece Episode 887 show the Five Elders meeting a mysterious man at the Holy Land Mary Geoise.